Heart condition teen Liam Gawthorpe refuses transplant op

 "He knows what he wants to do and what he wants to be," said Mr Gawthorpe.

 "He told the doctors, 'why mess with something that's still working?
-Let me just get on with life'."'Sigh of relief'
+Let me just get on with life'."

 Mr Gawthorpe said his son's condition meant the family was always worried about whether the teenager would survive another night.